Article

 Graph on a tablet

-With interest rates expected to ease, lenders and sponsors are demonstrating increased confidence, focusing on growth-oriented acquisitions and bolt-on strategies despite ongoing macro-economic and regulatory uncertainty.
-The market remains resilient, with strong demand for strategic acquisitions in sectors like tech, healthcare and business services.
+Despite ongoing macro-economic and regulatory uncertainty, the market remains resilient with strong demand for strategic acquisitions in sectors like tech, healthcare and business services.

 Corporate lending

-As we move through 2026, UK corporate banks are operating in an environment defined by rapid technological change, sustained competitive pressure and increasingly exacting regulatory expectations.
 For mid-market and regional corporate lenders in particular, the challenge is balancing innovation and growth with operational resilience, cost control and regulatory compliance.

-From our experience advising banks, lenders and financial services businesses across the UK, the institutions best positioned for the years ahead are those taking a measured, legally grounded approach to transformation, embedding regulatory expectations into strategy rather than responding to them reactively.
+From our extensive experience advising banks, lenders and financial services businesses across the UK, the institutions best positioned for the years ahead are those taking a measured, legally grounded approach to transformation, embedding regulatory expectations into strategy rather than responding to them reactively.

 Key trends and expectations for 2026